Visit Config UI:

 This should be a valid REST API endpoint.

-- If you are self-hosting GitLab, the endpoint will look like
+- If you GitLab Server (v11+), the endpoint will look like

-GitLab personal access tokens are required to add a connection.
+Your GitLab personal access token (PAT) is required to add a connection.
 Learn about how to create a GitLab personal access token.

 Proxy URL (Optional)